Commentary on the Gospel readings for Palm Sunday/Sunday of the Passion Year C

 “Crucify Him” by Mihály Munkácsy

 Luke doesn’t mention the flogging, but it was a legal requirement of Roman executions from which only women and senators were exempt.
+It was mentioned in the other gospels.
 The victim was stripped naked so that every part of the body was subject to lashing.
 The intensity of the flogging varied according to how long they wanted the condemned man to linger in crucifixion.

 Contrary to our popular portrayals, victims did not carry or drag the entire cross.
 The upright post was left in place and the victim only carried the crossbeam.
 The fact that Jesus was not able to carry the crossbeam, requiring the soldiers to press the bystander Simon of Cyrene into service, suggests that Jesus was in a very weakened condition from the flogging.